katyukha/odoo-helper-scripts/README.md

     - Specific file format to track addon dependencies: [odoo\_requirements.txt](docs/odoo-requirements-txt.md)
     - installation from *git* repositories
     - installation from *Mercurial* repositories (**experimental**)
-    - installation of python dependencies from [PyPI](pypi.python.org/pypi) or any [vcs supported by setuptools](https://setuptools.readthedocs.io/en/latest/setuptools.html?highlight=develop%20mode#dependencies-that-aren-t-in-pypi)
+    - installation of python dependencies from [PyPI](pypi.python.org/pypi) or any [vcs supported by setuptools](https://setuptools.readthedocs.io/en/latest/setuptools.html?highlight=develop%20mode#dependencies-that-aren-t-in-pypi) (automatically process *requirements.txt* files in repository and anddon directories.
     - shortcuts that simplifies fetching addons from [OCA](https://github.com/OCA) or [github](https://github.com)
     - works good with long recursive dependencies.
       One of the reasons for this script collection development was,